aspose-pdf/Aspose.PDF-API-References/english/net/aspose.pdf/page/notelinestyle/_index.md

 ---
 title: NoteLineStyle
 second_title: Aspose.PDF for .NET API Reference
-description: Gets or sets the line style for notes.for generator only
+description: Gets or sets the line style for notes.for generator only not filled in when reading document
 type: docs
 weight: 190
 url: /net/aspose.pdf/page/notelinestyle/
 ---
 ## Page.NoteLineStyle property

-Gets or sets the line style for notes.(for generator only)
+Gets or sets the line style for notes.(for generator only, not filled in when reading document)

 ```csharp
 public GraphInfo NoteLineStyle { get; set; }